itaifrenkel/river_crossing_puzzle/readme.md

 ```

+> [!TIP]
-Insight #4: Contextual Memory
+> <b>Insight #4: Contextual Memory </b><br>

-When a task is given to an agent, the agent may [access information from other recent tasks](https://github.com/joaomdmoura/crewAI/blob/2a0e21ca76f744e6409271c53bd1de9cf63d9829/src/crewai/agent.py#L216-L224).
+> When a task is given to an agent, the agent may [access information from other recent tasks](https://github.com/joaomdmoura/crewAI/blob/2a0e21ca76f744e6409271c53bd1de9cf63d9829/src/crewai/agent.py#L216-L224).
 This adds implicit data flow paths to the diagram (not shown above).

-To ensure strict data flow control, this feature was disabled in the demo.
+> To ensure strict data flow control, this feature was disabled in the demo.

 <br>